 Recent corrections and clarifications:

-Here we list corrections and clarification in the past six months.
+Here we list corrections and clarifications made within the past six months.
 Corrections and clarifications are only posted here when the public need to be informed, or a public apology is required.